kedacore/keda/CONTRIBUTING.md

 ## Project governance

-KEDA project is an open source project governed according to rules described in [`GOVERNANCE`](GOVERNANCE.md).
-If you would love to become a maintainer to support our project please create an issue as described in [`GOVERNANCE`](GOVERNANCE.md).
+You can learn about the governance of KEDA [here](https://github.com/kedacore/governance).

 ## Getting Help

 If you have a question about KEDA or how best to contribute, the [#KEDA](https://kubernetes.slack.com/archives/CKZJ36A5D) channel on the Kubernetes slack channel ([get an invite if you don't have one already](https://slack.k8s.io/)) is a good place to start.
-We also have regular [community stand-ups](https://github.com/kedacore/keda#community-standup) to track ongoing work and discuss areas of contribution.
+We also have regular [community stand-ups](https://github.com/kedacore/keda#community) to track ongoing work and discuss areas of contribution.
 For any issues with the product you can [create an issue](https://github.com/kedacore/keda/issues/new) in this repo.

 ## Contributing Scalers

 One of the easiest ways to contribute is adding scalers.
 Scalers are the logic on when to activate a container (scaling from zero to one) and also how to serve metrics for an event source.
-You can view [the code for existing scalers here](https://github.com/kedacore/keda/tree/master/pkg/scalers).
+You can view [the code for existing scalers here](https://github.com/kedacore/keda/tree/main/pkg/scalers).
 When writing a scaler, please consider:

 1. Is this an event source that many others will access from Kubernetes?
-If not, potentially consider [creating an external scaler](https://github.com/kedacore/keda/blob/master/pkg/scalers/externalscaler/externalscaler.proto).
+If not, potentially consider [creating an external scaler](https://github.com/kedacore/keda/blob/main/pkg/scalers/externalscaler/externalscaler.proto).
 1. Provide tests
 1. Provide [documentation and examples](https://github.com/kedacore/keda-docs#adding-scaler-documentation) for [keda.sh](https://keda.sh)